OlegCheban/JPA-JOOQ-Template/README.md

 - Improved application scalability
 - Clear separation of transactional and non-transactional code

-**Key Principle:** Keep transactions as short as possible.
-Only database operations should run within transactional boundaries.
+**Key Principle:** Keep transactions as short as possible and only for database operations.
+While transactions are necessary for maintaining data consistency, they should be scoped tightly around database operations only.
+Non-database operations like external API calls, file processing, or lengthy computations should occur outside transactional boundaries to avoid retaining database connections unnecessarily.

 ### 2. Use `getReferenceById()` when you only need a reference